helxplatform/devops/cicd/jenkins/jenkins-agent/README.md

 # jenkins-docker-builder.edc.renci.org

 The VM jenkins-docker-builder.edc.renci.org was created in response to RT#5278.
 It runs a Jenkins agent that connects to jenkins.apps.renci.org (in Sterling) and runs jobs that cannot run inside Sterling, such as docker-compose jobs or jobs that require a lot of ephemeral-storage space.
+The VM ONLY runs the Jenkins Agent, not the Controller.
+Agents have no UI and don't do anything except run jobs that the Controller (jenkins.apps.renci.org) tells it to run.

 ## How this VM was set up